WondrousLLC/rendered_view_field/README.md

-# rendered_view_field
+# Rendered View Field - a Drupal 8 Module

-A Drupal 8 Module that add a new field type.
-You can then reference rendered views in a node
+A Drupal 8 Module that adds a new field type.
+So you can then reference rendered views in a node.

+Just install and clear caches.